medavox/distribackup/docs/report/report.md

 situation is resolved by using file revision numbers (every update or transaction if given a number, so with conflicting updates, the later number will take priority) to bring all peers, including the Publisher, up-to-date

-1. Peers exchange information about the latest updates the've seen, until they are all in agreement.
+1. Peers exchange information about the latest updates they've seen, until they are all in agreement.
 2. updates which conflict are weeded out, and a list of updates which need applying to the network is created
 3. Peers which have part or all of this update send what they have to everyone else